sdelements/hubot-lets-chat/README.md

 ### 2. Install the Adapter

-Once your hubot is working, go into your new bot's directory to perform acts of `npm`.
+Once your hubot is working, change directory into your new bot code:

 `cd myhubot`

-Install the adapter:
+Then install the adapter with npm:

 `npm install hubot-lets-chat --save`